Stassie Karanikolaou Showcases Hourglass Figure In Neon Pink Bikini

 “WHAT A BEAUTIFUL PRINCESS,” raved a second admirer.

-“Unpopular opinion: Hotter than Kylie,” declared a third devotee.
+“Unpopular opinion: Hotter than Kylie [Jenner],” declared a third person.

 “I hope you are well and safe, all my good wishes always for you precious,” wrote another social media user.

-And four days ago, Stassie posed in what looked like another yard.
-That time, she rocked a light yellow teddy with lacy accents throughout, and it was somewhat see-through.
-The fabric left a hint of her nipples showing, and she struck a couple of poses in the two-part series.
-The sensation held a glass of white wine in her left hand, and behind her was a well-manicured yard with tall, colorful flowers, hedges, plants, and trees.
+In her last Instagram upload, Stassie posed in what looked like another yard.
+That time, she rocked a light yellow teddy with lacy accents throughout and a see-through design of sorts.
+The fabric allowed a hint of her nipples to show as she struck a couple of poses in the two-part series.
+The influencer held a glass of white wine in her left hand, posing behind a well-manicured yard with tall, colorful flowers, hedges, plants, and trees.